 For one final layer of protection against the sun, consider the “hook and eye” hack.
 Simply screw an eye into the wall underneath the rod, parallel from the final pleat hook.
 You can then insert the final pleat hook into the eye, ensuring the curtain fabric is drawn as close to the wall as possible and preventing even more light from entering around the sides.

 Styling Tips for Blackout Shades

-In addition to blackout curtains, blackout shades are another great choice when light and noise control are a priority.
+In addition to blackout curtains, blackout shades are another great choice when light and noise control are a priority, especially for your bedroom windows that do not have large enough dimensions to fit curtains.
 Consider the following tips to help you get the most out of your blackout shades:

 Featuring a single, continuous piece of material with no cracks, you can trust that blackout shades will provide you with total blockage from the sun.
 Even so, it’s important to get the dimensions right when ordering your shades to eliminate the possibility for light leaks.
 In terms of length, we recommend that you extend the length of your shades to touch the windowsill—or hang longer if your shades are mounted outside the frame, ensuring a perfect seal.

 Mount Outside the Frame